StatCan/cae-eac/docs/en/AzureVirtualDesktop.md

 5. Do I have a roaming profile?

+    Yes, users using AVD will have a roaming profile.

 6. How do I copy data from the CAE environment to my virtual machine?

     You are able to copy data from the CAE environment, but only from external storage, not from any internal storage.